Shadowmancer: Special edition

 A special edition of Shadowmancer was released in 2003 containing an extra chapter that carried on where the book had left off.
 In the extra chapter Raphah and the Keruvim are snatched by the Seloth.
 Special editions of Wormwood and Tersias were also released.

 Film rights

-In 2004, a $4 million deal with Taylor was announced for the making of a $100 million film version by Fortitude Films, backed by Universal Pictures.
-Fortitude made it known that they wanted Mel Gibson to direct, with Donald Sutherland playing Demurral and Sean Bean as Jacob Crane.
+A film adaptation of the novel was announced by Taylor, Fortitude Films, and Universal Pictures in 2004.
+Fortitude wanted Mel Gibson to direct, and Donald Sutherland to play Demurral and Sean Bean to play Jacob Crane.
 Fortitude paid Taylor $1 million for Shadowmancer and $1.8 million for Wormwood.

+Graphic novel

+A graphic novel adaptation of the first novel was published in 2023 by British independent comic book publishing company Markosia.

 Locations

 Reverend Obadiah Demurral's vicarage is based on the main building of Fyling Hall School.

 Sequel

 At the end of Shadowmancer, the effects of Pyratheon's use of the Keruvim to distort time and reality is also the beginning of G. P. Taylor's follow-up novel, Wormwood.
 The book's main protagonist, Dr. Sabian Blake, is studying the comet Wormwood when the sky-quake from the north hits the city of London.